Winterization Tips For Vacation Homes Near Ocean City, NJ

 Now that your home is ready for winter, you want to make sure everything stays the way it should.
 And, if you’re not there, you need a way to monitor things.
 That’s where a wi-fi thermostat comes in.

-This way, you can get updates and make adjustments no matter where you are.
-It’s especially useful if there’s a sudden cold snap or warm spell, and you need to change the temperature.
+This feature is especially useful if there’s a sudden cold snap or warm spell, and you need to change the temperature.
 But even more important is getting an alert if something goes wrong.

 But, the more significant advantage here is that it alerts you if something goes wrong.

 A broken window or furnace problem causes a sudden change in temperature or a spike in energy usage.
 When this happens, the thermostat sends you an alert.

 And, if you’re already set up with Broadley’s, we can swing by and check out the property right away.

 Winterization And Heater Tune-Ups In Ocean City, NJ